 Certified Office Copies (COCs)

-For patent COCs, customers should use WIPO’s online Priority Document Access Service (PDAS) where possible.
-This can be selected when filing an application online or requested via our contingency email address.
+We will not be issuing duplicated copies (in both paper and digital formats) as a matter of course.
+For patent COCs we encourage customers to use WIPO’s online Priority Document Access Service (PDAS) where possible.
+This can be selected when filing an application online or by emailing email@example.com

-Uncertified copies of documents are available for delivery by email only.
-Request an uncertified copy of a document from the Sales Team by emailing your request to email@example.com and giving your consent to receive it digitally.
+Uncertified copies of documents are still available for delivery by email as they do not require an official seal and signature.
+We will still issue paper copies by post when appropriate.
+You can request an uncertified copy of a document from the Sales Team by emailing firstname.lastname@example.org and giving your consent to receive it digitally.
 There is a flat fee of £5 per copy.

 We will continue to update this page with any changes to services, as well as providing more details as they develop.